Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Abstract

 \section{Abstract}

-Given a submersion $\pi:Q \to M$ with an Ehresmann connection $\calH$, we describe how to solve Hamiltonian systems on $M$ by lifting our problem to $Q$ and doing our computations here.
-We also show how solutions of lifted Hamiltonian systems on $Q$ can be viewed as particles in $M$ under the influence of a generalization of the Lorentz force.
-We investigate what this means in terms of normal and abnormal extremals in optimal control problems on respectively $M$ and $Q$.
-We give a demonstration of our theory by considering the system of one Riemannian manifold rolling on another without twisting or slipping.
-We show that the curves of minimal length connecting two given configurations can be considered as trajectories of objects with a non-constant gauge-charge under the influence of the Lorentz force.
-The Yang-Mills field is in this case given by the difference of the Riemannian curvatures of the manifolds involved.
-In the case of two surfaces rolling on each other, length minimizers are determined by the equation of a pendulum whose length is inverse proportional to the difference in Gaussian curvature of the two surfaces.
+Given a submersion $\pi:Q \to M$ with an Ehresmann connection~$\calH$, we describe how to solve Hamiltonian systems on $M$ by lifting our problem to $Q$.
+Furthermore, we show that all solutions of these lifted Hamiltonian systems can be described using the original Hamiltonian vector field on $M$ along with a generalization of the magnetic force.
+This generalized force is described using the curvature of $\calH$ along with a new form of parallel transport of covectors vanishing on $\calH$.
+Using the Pontryagin maximum principle, we apply this theory to optimal control problems $M$ and $Q$ to get results on normal and abnormal extremals.
+We give a demonstration of our theory by considering the optimal control problem of one Riemannian manifold rolling on another without twisting or slipping along curves of minimal length.